Macbucheron1/Devops-Template/README.md

 ### CD

+For the CD pipeline, we have decided to use Azure Web App.
+We have created a Web App and a Service Plan on Azure.
+We have also created a secret in the Github repository to store the Azure credentials.
+Furthermore, in order to be able to use the API online, we needed to have the Redis server running.
+We have decided to use the Azure Redis Cache service.
+We have created a Redis Cache and stored the connection string in the Github secret.

 ## 3. Configuring and provisioning a virtual environment and run our application using the IaC approach

 ## 4. Building Docker image of our application